XeroAPI/XeroAPI.Net/README.md

 You can use this library to communicate with the Xero API, without needing any prior knowledge of Xml or OAuth.
 The library can work in [public](http://developer.xero.com/api-overview/setup-an-application/#public-apps), [private](http://developer.xero.com/api-overview/setup-an-application/#private-apps) or [partner](http://developer.xero.com/api-overview/setup-an-application/#partner-apps) mode.

+Note: Unless you're looking to debug the library, you don't need to download the source code and compile it yourself.
+Each release is published to the NuGet package repository (http://nuget.org/List/Packages/XeroAPI.Net).

 Features
 --------